awslabs/aws-c-common/README.md

 ### Error Handling
 * For APIs returning an `int` error code.
 The only acceptable return types are `AWS_OP_SUCCESS` and `AWS_OP_ERR`.
 Before returning control to the caller, if you have an error to raise, use the `aws_raise_error()` function.
-* For APIs returning an allocated instance of an object, Return the memory on success, and `NULL` on failure.
+* For APIs returning an allocated instance of an object, return the memory on success, and `NULL` on failure.
 Before returning control to the caller, if you have an error to raise, use the `aws_raise_error()` function.

 #### Error Codes